javiercanadillas/syno/README.md

 **DISCLAIMER**: This has only been tested on Mac OS X. Adapting for Linux should be quite straightforward though.

 This is a wrapper tool for quickly seeing what SMB shares are avaible from your Synology (or SMB server), mount them and unmount them.
-I's a clear case of code as documentation, where I wrap and automate different commands involved in this just to only remember a couple of things.
+It's a clear case of code as documentation, where I wrap and automate different commands involved in this just to only remember a couple of things.

 ## Some examples